Miszczo/python-Car-class/README.md

 # python-Car-class

-To run this file i used pycharm console with interpreter from Anaconda distribution, but you can run this code with in some online interpreters and it works too.
+To run this file i have used pycharm console with interpreter from Anaconda distribution, but you can run this code with in some online interpreters and it works too.

 How to use this script: